iangrunert/iangrunert/about.markdown

 permalink: /about/
 ---

-Currently at the [Recurse Center](https://www.recurse.com/) (F1 '23), focusing on improving the Windows port for WebKit.
-May also do some Rust things.
+At the [Recurse Center](https://www.recurse.com/) (F1 '23), I focused on improving the Windows port for WebKit.
+Made progress on enabling webassembly and the FTL JIT, gave a lightning talk at the 2023 WebKit Contributors Meeting.

 Previously a Principal Engineer / Architect at [Atlassian](https://www.atlassian.com/), primarily worked on Trello, Confluence and Jira.
 Also wrote some code in Bitbucket Server + Cloud,